MiguelSombrero/cyber-security-base-project/report.md

 There is couple of alarming things on our application concerning authentication.

-#### Default admin username and password
+#### Default admin user

 If you look at the SecurityConfiguration class, you notice that application has default username "admin" with password "admin", and that user has ADMIN rights to the application.
 This user has access to */users* path, which will fetch all the registered users and show their personal information.

-#### Too weak validations

-User input is validated in register form and in the server.
-However, validation constraints aren't nearly strict enought.
-Currently, username have to be between 5-20 and password 5-100 characters.
-There is no constraints for the passwords format either; one could enter 5 blanks as a password and username.
+#### Default database password

+There is no no database username and password set in *application.properties* file.
+This means, that Spring uses default username "sa" and password "".
+Anyone who has access to database, could easily try default password and get access to all the data.

 ### Steps to fix

 Change default weak passwords to strong ones.
 In cryptography length is strength.
-Increase passwords minimum required length at least to 8 characters.
-Add some constraints for the passwords format and sanitize the user input.
-With Java validation constraints, you could define those rules with @Pattern annotation, for example

-    @NotNull
-    @Size(min = 8, max = 100, message = "Password should be between 5-100 character")
-    @Pattern(regexp = "^(?=.*[0-9])(?=.*[a-z])(?=.*[A-Z])(?=.*[@#$%^&+=])(?=\\S+$).{8,}$")
-    private String password

-Pattern verifies that password is containing at least one number, one lower case and one upper case letter, one special character, contains no white space and is at least 8 characters long ([source](https://stackoverflow.com/questions/3802192/regexp-java-for-password-validation)).
-You could also create your own custom validator class for more complex checks.
+Password which is used only programmatically (user doesn't have to remember it), like password in the database, should be veeeery looong.

 ## Flaw 6 - Sensitive data exposure